yegor256/blog/_drafts/types.md

 So far so good.

-However, here is the idea: what if we combine the simpicity and brevity of dynamic typing with the safety of strong typing by getting rid of types all together and letting the compiler infer type information from the code that works with objects?
+However, here is the idea: what if we combine the simplicity and brevity of dynamic typing with the safety of strong typing by getting rid of types all together and letting the compiler infer type information from the code that works with objects?
 Here is our